Desk with Laptop, Calculator, Files and small model of house with epc colours

 * = assumed 'As Built'

-So the EPC calculation proceeds with a chosen u-value from this table unless this value is manually overidden by the assessor (which requires specific documentary evidence).
+So by default, the EPC calculation proceeds with a chosen u-value from this table, and it is here where the real assumption is made.

-For recent datebands, the values tend to be based on the minimum U values required by Building Regulations at the time.
+For recent datebands, the values are based on the minimum U values required by Building Regulations at the time.

-For older datebands they are likely based on research by the BRE of the performance of the most commonly built walls at the time.
+For older datebands they are based on research by the BRE of walls constructed using the most common methods at the time.

-With the size of the U value from this table being so dependant on the dateband assigned to the building part, it is therefore important that the correct dateband is assigned to each building part by the assessor, and I think that this particular point is the cause of much mis-understanding in online forums.
+With the default U values from the table being dependant on the dateband assigned to the building part, it is therefore important that the correct dateband is assigned to by the assessor, and I think that this particular point is the cause of much mis-understanding in online forums, because it changes the textual assumption indicated on the EPC.

-If the wrong dateband is applied then the EPC rating can be skewed one way or another, but it is the textual description of the wall in the Features table on the EPC certificate that people actually see and comment about.
+If the wrong dateband is applied then the EPC rating can be skewed slightly one way or another because of a slightly different default u value being used.
+However, it's the textual description of the wall in the Features table on the EPC certificate that people actually see, notice, and make factually incorrect comments about when it doesn't match their expectations.

-Also, if the Energy Assessor mistakenly records the wall as 'Filled Cavity' even though there is no evidence of the insulation having been retrofitted rather than having been there since original construction ('As Built'), then the EPC calculation will use better U values than it should for construction dates prior to 1995, and the rating will come out overly positive.
+Linked to this, notice in passing that if the Energy Assessor mistakenly records the wall as 'Filled Cavity' even though there is no evidence of the insulation having been retrofitted rather than having been there since original construction ('As Built'), then the EPC calculation will use a better U value than it should for construction dates just prior to 1996, and the rating will come out overly positive.

-Finally, just to reiterate , the 'assumed' cavity wall status as displayed in the Features table on an EPC is just a noticeable 'visual' sign which can indicate the choice of a construction dateband either side or around the 1976-1982 range for a cavity wall with insulation status of 'As Built'.
+Finally as we finish this section, I just want to reiterate again, the 'assumed' cavity wall insulation status as displayed in the Features table on an EPC is just a noticeable, secondary 'visual' sign which indicates the choice of a construction dateband either side or around the 1976-1982 range (E&W) for a cavity wall with insulation status of 'As Built'.

 If your property has had CWI retrofitted since 1995, it is quite possible that you could purchase a duplicate certificate from CIGA confirming the presence of CWI, if you need to prove it.